JuanDiegoDC/my-site/src/content/adam_n_eve/adam-n-eve-rule.md

 What does religion have to do with statistics?
 Actually, quite a lot.

-But, this time around, the Biblical Names of the "Rule's" we will be covering are far removed from any religious aura.
+But, this time around, the Biblical Names of the "Rule's" we will be covering are far removed from any religious commentary.
 In reality, the terms originate from a famous UC Berkeley Professor's assumption that these statistical facts were so primal and well-known that they could be affiliated with the famous characters from the Genesis.

 The reason why I will be using these names is simply due to their mnemonic utility.